jdhenke/celestrium/doc/paper.md

 * **Interactive tutorial** Since Celestrium provides a lot of plugins and features, it would be nice if we could provide an interactive tutorial for the user to get started using Celestrium to analyze datasets.
 There are many libraries available to do this, such as [`intro.js`](http://usablica.github.io/intro.js/).

 * **Serialization and caching** On every addition to the graph, we make a request to the server.
-In efforts to optimize performance, we could use Javascript's `localStorage` or `sessionStorage` to make this happen.
+In efforts to optimize performance, we could potentially leverage use Javascript's `localStorage` or `sessionStorage`.

 * **Custom mapping to visual dimensions** When nodes or edges have continuous values, we want to allow the user to specify how that should be represented.
 Currently, we use histograms to bin link strengths.
 However, it could be possible that the developer can define their own views to display values and attributes of the nodes and links.